theodore-q/AWS-CDK_TYPESCRIPT_CRUD_TEMPLATE/README.md

 ### /todo_tasks/{taskId}
 - PUT: Update an existing task for the authenticated user
 - DELETE: Delete a task for the authenticated user
+- GET: Retrieve a single task for the authenticated user

 Request Body (POST and PUT only):
 - taskDetails (string): Description of the task